cs107-undefined/Undefined_AD/docs/documentation/implementation.rst

 :math:`v_{n-m} = \frac{\partial f}{\partial v_{n-m}} = \frac{\partial v_{n-m}}{\partial v_{n-m}} = 1`

-which we need to get started as in the reverse pass we traverse the computational graph backwards, from the right, which is the outputs to the left which is the inputs.
+which we need to get started as in the reverse pass we traverse the computational graph backwards, from the right, which is the outputs to the left (the input).

 In the reverse mode, we used the ``UDPremitive`` class serving as a look up table to help us to calculate the derivative in the reverse mode.
 One thing to note is that mathematically, we only work with numerical values, not with formulae or overladed operators.
 However, to automatically build the computational graph structure, we modified the operators for the reverse mode so that we can save the intermediate values as we do the calculation.